 If you want to build a camp-specific utensil plan, consider a specialized camping utensil kit.
 These kits contain a compact variety of utensils in a compartmentalized bag.
 Many utensils are multi-purpose or feature dual ends to provide two utensils in one tool.

 Other kits delve into cooking niches.
 Are you are a gourmet taking your act on the road?
-There are kitchen sets for you that incorporate whisks, spicers, mini condiment containers and more.
+There are kitchen sets for you that incorporate whisks, camping spice containers, and more.
 BBQ lovers can also find similar sets tailored to their needs, or you can build your own by seeking out compact or multi-use options for your favorite cooking utensils.

 If you are cooking meat, take a large chef’s knife if you need to cut a chicken or larger cuts of meat.
 You also need to take a few smaller steak knives for eating.
-Look for options that include sharpening cases to keep the knives safe and sharp between uses.
+The best camping knife sets include sharpening cases to keep the knives safe and sharp between uses.

 A medium-sized chef’s knife with a cutting board case is a solid option for slicing veggies and other food items and includes a built-in storage solution.
 Also shop for a multi-purpose knife with a built-in corkscrew and other basic utility tools to avoid being left with a bottle of wine and no way to open it.